 There are a variety of self test features, though the only self test that actually matters is a tuning DAC failure.
 This is since almost any failure can be tolerated as long as the OCXO can tune itself.
-As such there is a readback of the DAC output to the MCU's ADC.
+To ensure this is the case, there is a readback of the DAC output to the MCU's ADC.
 This performs a 3-point check of the DAC at middle, maximum, and minimum tuning voltages on startup.

 As seen in the PC control software above, there are several other BIT flags that can be set depending on mode, and checks are made of the 12 V supply, oven current (mode dependent), temperature, tuning voltage, and NVRAM errors.

 The software also implements a warmup delay on startup, which is currently set to 10 minutes.
 The OCXO seems to warm up to very good stability within 10 minutes or so.
 There is a check for the loss of external 12 V, which triggers a new warmup wait if detected for more than around 30 seconds.